jstanai/Named-Entity-Recognition-with-spaCy/README.md

 - Dutch
 - Portuguese

 Additionally, spaCy interfaces with [Hugging Face's](https://explosion.ai/blog/spacy-transformers) implementation of several transformers, including BERT, GPT-2, and XLNet.
+Shown here, however, is only the statistical model.
+This statistical model does a reasonable job and is very fast to train.

 ### Custom Tags